anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-03.md

 +---------+--------------------+
 ```

 The counts are slightly different due to the author's choice of composite Hudi record key (column combination) and the Hudi precombine field.
-Because its not a material difference, we will proceed with the lab.
+Because its not a material difference relative to the lab goals, we will proceed with the lab.

 <hr>